Nam Kyu Kim

 1. Testing the Liberal Peace: the Opportunity cost vs. Signaling arguments.

-- Revise and resubmit at Journal of Peace Research
+Revise and Resubmit at Journal of Conflict Resolution.

 International Political Economy (U, G)